LoginRadius/html5-sdk/README.md

 <h6 id="ForgotPassword-post-"> Auth Forgot Password (POST)</h6>
- This API is used to send the reset password url to a specified account.
-Note: If you have the UserName workflow enabled, you may replace the 'email' parameter with 'username'  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-forgot-password)
+ This API is used to send the reset password URL to a specified account.
+Note: If you have the UserName workflow-enabled, you may replace the 'email' parameter with 'username'  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-forgot-password)